 Introduction

-An inguinal hernia containing the appendix is called Amyand's hernia (AH), named after Clausius Amyand, the surgeon who performed the first successful appendectomy of a perforated appendix in an inguinal hernia (1,3).
-AH represents only 1% of all inguinal hernias, and an inflamed appendix within AH is even rarer and seen in only 0.07–0.13 % of cases (2,4).
+An inguinal hernia containing the appendix is referred to as Amyand’s hernia (AH), which is named after Clausius Amyand, the surgeon who performed the first successful appendectomy of a perforated appendix in an inguinal hernia (1,3).
+AH represents only 1% of all inguinal hernias, and an inflamed appendix within AH is even rarer and is seen in only 0.07–0.13 % of cases (2,4).

-Cases of acute appendicitis in a hernial sac have been reported in patients of all ages varying between 3 weeks and 88 years old.
+Cases of acute appendicitis in a hernial sac have been reported in patients ranging from 3 weeks to 88 years old.

-Males are most affected by inguinal hernias, while the occurrence of acute appendicitis in the sac of an inguinal hernia is more frequent in female patients (4,10).
-Losanoff and Basson created a classification scale which classifies AH to the presence of normal appendix within an inguinal hernia, acute appendicitis within an inguinal hernia without any intra-abdominal sepsis, acute appendicitis within an inguinal hernia, with either abdominal wall or intra-abdominal sepsis, and acute appendicitis within an inguinal hernia, with any abdominal pathology, which respectively represents type 1-4 (5,6)
+While inguinal hernias occur more in male patients, acute appendicitis in the sac of an inguinal hernia occurs more frequently in female patients (4,10).
+Losanoff and Basson created a scale that classifies AH as follows: type 1, the presence of a normal appendix within an inguinal hernia; type 2, acute appendicitis within an inguinal hernia without intra-abdominal sepsis; type 3, acute appendicitis within an inguinal hernia with either abdominal wall or intra-abdominal sepsis; and type 4, acute appendicitis within an inguinal hernia with any abdominal pathology (5,6).

-Clinical case and imaging finding
+Clinical case and imaging findings

-A 79-year-old female - with a past medical history of a stork, atrial fibrillation, hypertension, and without any known past abdominal surgery - presented with a 3-day history of nausea, vomiting, and constipation.
-The patient was moderately somnolent, afebrile, and vital signs were within the normal range.
-With routine laboratory panel demonstrating moderately elevated white blood cell count: 19.7 E9/L (3.5-8.8 E9/L) and C-Reactive Protein 207 mg/L (<10 mg/L), suggesting infection.
-Her abdominal physical exam was notable for diffuse tenderness in the lower abdominal quadrants, bilateral reducible inguinal hernias with mild tenderness on the right side, without rebound tenderness.
+A 79-year-old female with a past medical history of stroke, atrial fibrillation, and hypertension without any known past abdominal surgery presented with a 3-day history of nausea, vomiting, and constipation.
+The patient was moderately somnolent and afebrile, and her vital signs were within the normal range.
+A routine laboratory panel demonstrated a moderately elevated white blood cell count of 19.7 x 109 cells/L (3.5–8.8 x 109 cells/L) and C-reactive protein of 207 mg/L (<10 mg/L), which suggested an infection.
+Her abdominal physical exam was notable for diffuse tenderness in the lower abdominal quadrants and bilateral reducible inguinal hernias with mild tenderness on the right side but no rebound tenderness.

-The patient immediately underwent an abdominal computed tomography (CT) scan with intravenous contrast, to rule out intra-abdominal abscess and obstruction.
-The CT scan showed an inflamed appendix (Figure 1-3), which had trapped into a right-sided inguinal hernia sac.
-The appendix was surrounded by fluid and extraluminal gas indicating perforation (Figure1-3).
-All findings suggested perforated appendicitis in an inguinal hernia, i.e. AH type 2 according to Losanoff and Basson (5).
-Additionally, there was a large left-sided inguinal hernia containing bowel without signs of strangulation or obstruction (figure 2, arrow B).
-The patient underwent an emergency appendectomy via an inguinal incision, intra-operative findings confirmed gangrenous appendix in the lateral right inguinal hernia, surrounded with pus and fecal contamination, as suggested on the pre-operative CT scan.
+The patient immediately underwent an abdominal computed tomography (CT) scan with intravenous contrast to rule out intra-abdominal abscess and obstruction.
+The CT scan showed an inflamed appendix (Figures 1–3), which was trapped in a right-sided inguinal hernia sac.
+The appendix was surrounded by fluid and extraluminal gas, indicating perforation (Figures 1–3).
+All findings suggested perforated appendicitis within an inguinal hernia (i.e., AH type 2 according to Losanoff and Basson) (5).
+Additionally, there was a large left-sided inguinal hernia containing the bowel without signs of strangulation or obstruction (Figure 2, arrow B).
+The patient underwent an emergency appendectomy via an inguinal incision, and the intra-operative findings confirmed a gangrenous appendix in the lateral right inguinal hernia surrounded by pus and fecal contamination, as suggested on the pre-operative CT scan.
 The patient made an uneventful recovery and was discharged on postoperative day 5 in stable condition.

 Discussion

-Traditionally, almost all cases of AH have been diagnosed intraoperatively (2).
-Despite the increasing use of diagnostic imaging, especially CT as a diagnostic tool in patients presenting with acute abdomen, the vast majority are still diagnosed during surgery, as most AHs present either with the symptoms of an incarcerated hernia, requiring emergency surgery or are incidentally found during elective hernia procedure.
-The lack of tenderness over McBurney`s point and other distinctive signs and symptoms of acute appendicitis makes the preoperative diagnosis of inflamed AH through physical examination difficult.
-(8)
+Traditionally, almost all cases of AH are diagnosed intraoperatively (2).
+Despite the increased use of diagnostic imaging, especially CT, as a diagnostic tool in patients presenting with acute abdomen, the vast majority of cases are still diagnosed during surgery, as most AHs present with either the symptoms of an incarcerated hernia requiring emergency surgery or are incidentally found during an elective hernia procedure.
+The lack of tenderness over McBurney’s point and other distinctive signs and symptoms of acute appendicitis make preoperative diagnosis of inflamed AH through physical examination difficult (8).